 And this is where most students run into trouble:

 How to do data visualization in essays:

 - Try flash spatial.

 - Consider interactive charts, too.

 What picture do you imagine when hearing of data visualization?

 Source: Bored Panda

 Yes, it’s a pie chart, a pictorial representation of numerical data.
-Perfect for visualizing your research, right?
+Perfect for visualizing your research papers, right?